sumwor/pupilMark/README.md

 2. start marking.

     a) There are five points in total.
-You should click in the exact order: **UP, DOWON, LEFT, RIGHT, CENTER**
+You should click in the exact order: **UP, DOWN, LEFT, RIGHT, CENTER**

     b) Next frame will pop up automatically when you are done with the previous one